-1.11 Only Actual Work Performed.
-Counsel may only submit claims for actual legal services performed.

-1.12 Only Reasonably Necessary Services.
+- 1. Systems Used. eVoucher may be the only system used to submit all vouchers for claims related to counsel compensation and expenses and expert services and expenses.
+All CJA 20 and 30 vouchers must be submitted within 45 days of final disposition.
+All CJA 21, 24, and 31 vouchers for experts must be submitted within 10 days of receipt by the attorney. - 2.
+Only Actual Work Performed.
+Counsel may only submit claims for actual legal services performed. - 3.
+Only Reasonably Necessary Services.
 Counsel may only submit claims for legal services that were reasonably necessary to perform.
-Whether a claim is "reasonable" requires that counsel make at least two types of professional judgment: first, whether a particular task is reasonably necessary to perform, and second, whether the time that task took to accomplish was reasonable under the circumstances.

-1.13 Knowledge of Basics Presumed.
+Whether a claim is "reasonable" requires that counsel make at least two types of professional judgment: first, whether a particular task is reasonably necessary to perform, and second, whether the time that task took to accomplish was reasonable under the circumstances. - 4.
+Knowledge of Basics Presumed.
 Counsel are expected to know basic principles of federal criminal law, practice, and procedure, including the basic framework of statutes, case law, rules, and sentencing guidelines.
-Counsel should not submit claims for time incurred learning such fundamental matters.

-1.14 Use of Other Attorneys.
+Counsel should not submit claims for time incurred learning such fundamental matters. - 5.
+Use of Other Attorneys.
 Counsel may use partners or associates when reasonably necessary to provide services efficiently and at the lowest possible cost.
 Under these guidelines, the term "associates" may include both a salaried employee and an attorney who shares or uses office space with counsel and whose work on a CJA case is directly supervised by counsel.
-The use of such counsel is subject to judicial approval under certain circumstances, as set forth in §§ 1.31 and 1.32.
+The use of such counsel is subject to judicial approval under certain circumstances, as set forth in §§ I.C.1 and I.C.2.
 Counsel may not submit claims for time incurred by an attorney who is not a partner or associate of CJA counsel without prior judicial authorization, as set forth in § 1.33.
-See Guide to Judiciary Policy, § 230.53.10.

-1.15 Use of Paralegals and Law Students.
+See Guide to Judiciary Policy, § 230.53.10. - 6.
+Use of Paralegals and Law Students.
 Counsel may use paralegals or law students when reasonably necessary to provide services efficiently and at the lowest possible cost.
-The use of such individuals is subject to judicial approval under certain circumstances, as set forth in §§ 1.31, 1.32, and 4.7.
-Claims for compensation of such individuals are governed by §§ 5.1 and 5.2.
-See Guide to Judiciary Policy, §§ 320.70.10, 320.70.50.

-1.16 Use of Standardized Pleadings.
+The use of such individuals is subject to judicial approval under certain circumstances, as set forth in §§ I.C.1, I.C.2, and V.B.
+Claims for compensation of such individuals are governed by §§ V.A and V.C.
+See Guide to Judiciary Policy, §§ 320.70.10, 320.70.50. - 7.
+Use of Standardized Pleadings.
 The Court encourages the use of standardized templates for pleadings, particularly routine motions (such as motions to continue) that do not require legal research.
 Counsel should not, however, submit claims for preparing such pleadings unless new time was actually incurred.